ARE YOU FACING RETALIATION FOR FILING A COMPLAINT?

-Your retaliation attorney will review your entire case, help quantify subjective costs and determine the amount for which you should sue.
+Your retaliation attorney in Tampa will review your entire case, help quantify subjective costs, and determine the amount for which you should sue.

 Experienced Employee Retaliation Attorneys

-If you are facing employer retaliation, your most valuable asset is the advice and counsel of a seasoned attorney.
+If you are facing employer retaliation for filing a workplace discrimination complaint in Tampa, your most valuable asset is the advice and counsel of a seasoned attorney.
 Under the direction of Mitchell Feldman (who has more than two decades of professional experience), the Feldman Legal Group provides its clients in Florida and George with high-quality, responsive service.